-The NYU Washington, DC mentor program connects its network of active alumni volunteers to current students studying in Washington, DC in support of their academic and career.
-This program fosters learning through the experience and expertise of alumni, creating stronger bonds among all members of the NYU community.
-It also serves as a platform for practical guidance in a wide variety of disciplines and industries, reflecting NYU's commitment to a supportive and interdisciplinary model.
+The NYU Washington, DC mentor program connects active alumni volunteers to current students studying in Washington, DC.
+The program fosters learning through the experience and expertise of alumni and creates stronger bonds between different members of the NYU community.
+It also serves as a platform for practical guidance for students, exposing them to alumni in a wide variety of disciplines and industries.
+The initiative, overall, reflects NYU's commitment to a supportive and interdisciplinary model.

 *It is NOT a job placement program, nor does it facilitate academic credit through internships or independent studies.

-The program allows students an inside look at career options through informational interviewing, networking, and observation.
+The program allows students to take an inside look at different career options through informational interviews, networking opportunities, and direct observation.
 Mentors gain the satisfaction of helping students make sound career decisions.
-NYU Washington DC’s expectations and suggested guidelines will provide a practical framework for the mentoring relationship.
+NYU Washington DC’s expectations and suggested guidelines provide a practical framework for the mentoring relationship.
 However, the participants themselves determine the nature and scope of the mentorship.
-After students sign up, they are matched with alumni mentors based on the following criteria:
+After students sign up, they are matched with alumni based on the following criteria:

 All NYU alumni are eligible to participate as mentors in the NYU Washington, DC Mentor Program.
-This program will provide alumni with the unique opportunity to offer expertise and advice by serving as invaluable resources on topics such as career paths, resumes, course selection, international perspectives and work/family guidance.
+This program will provide alumni with the unique opportunity to offer expertise and advice on topics such as career paths, resumes, course selection, international perspectives, and work/family guidance.

-Any current NYU student is eligible to participate as mentees in the program.
-This association with alumni will provide individuals with useful sources of information and guidance from beyond the University.
+Any current NYU student is eligible to participate as a mentee in the program.
+This close association with alumni will provide students with useful information and guidance that goes beyond what they learn at school.

 What sort of time commitment is involved with the Mentor Program?